-In 1994, Freed published an important paper [207] which exhibited how higher-dimensional algebraic structures arise naturally from the Lagrangian formulation of topological quantum field theory.
-Among many other interesting things, this paper introduced an informal concept of '2-Hilbert space' categorifying the concept of Hilbert space.
-This was later made precise, at least in the finite-dimensional case [208, 209], so it is now tempting to believe that much of the formalism of quantum theory can be categorified.
-The subtleties of analysis involved in understanding infinite-dimensional 2-Hilbert spaces remain challenging [210].
+In 1994, Freed published an important paper [213] which exhibited how higherdimensional algebraic structures arise naturally from the Lagrangian formulation of topological quantum field theory.
+Among many other things, this paper clarified the connection between quasitriangular Hopf algebras and 3d TQFTs.
+It also introduced an informal concept of '2-Hilbert space' categorifying the concept of Hilbert space.
+This was later made precise, at least in the finitedimensional case [214, 215], so it is now tempting to believe that much of the formalism of quantum theory can be categorified.
+The subtleties of analysis involved in understanding infinite-dimensional 2-Hilbert spaces remain challenging, with close connections to the theory of von Neumann algebras [216].